Datera/targetcli/README.md

 # TargetCLI

-TargetCLI is the LIO(tm) commmand-line administration tool for managing the Linux SCSI Target, and its third-party target fabric modules and backend storage objects.
+TargetCLI is the LIO commmand-line administration tool for managing the Linux SCSI Target, and its third-party target fabric modules and backend storage objects.

 Based on RTSLib, it allows direct manipulation of all SCSI Target objects like